samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 * `apiKey` (string): ID+ Key is the API key that you can retrieve from Socure Admin Portal.
 Console display name: "ID+ Key".
 * `baseUrl` (string): The Socure API URL to target.
 For a custom value, select Use Custom API URL and enter a value in the Custom API URL field.
 Console display name: "API URL".
-* `customApiUrl` (*Type inferred from the provided value*): The URL for the Socure API, such as "https://example.socure.com".
+* `customApiUrl` (string; *Type inferred from the provided string value*): The URL for the Socure API, such as "https://example.socure.com".
 Console display name: "Custom API URL".
-* `sdkKey` (*Type inferred from the provided value*): SDK Key that you can retrieve from Socure Admin Portal.
+* `sdkKey` (string; *Type inferred from the provided string value*): SDK Key that you can retrieve from Socure Admin Portal.
 Console display name: "SDK Key".
 * `skWebhookUri` (string): Use this url as the Webhook URL in the Third Party Integration's configuration.
 Console display name: "Webhook URL".